squidfunk/mkdocs-material/docs/getting-started.md

 ## Options

 The Material theme adds some extra variables for configuration via your project's `mkdocs.yml`.
-See the following section for all available options.
+See the following sections for all available options.

 ### Changing the color palette